-- 13. Approve Resolution delegating authority to the Chief Executive Officer to Attest to the Accuracy of the Information Provided in PCE's 2019 Power Content Label (Action) - 14.
-Appointment to the Citizens Advisory Committee (Action) - 15.
-Approve Appointment of Citizen Advisory Committee (CAC) Liaison and Alternate(s) (Action)
+13. Approve Resolution Attesting to the Veracity of the Information Provided Peninsula Clean Energy's 2019 Power Source Disclosure Annual Reports and PowerContent Label and Delegating Authority to the Chief Executive Officer to Execute Any Required Documentation (Action)

-16. Approval of the Minutes for the September 26, 2020 Meeting (Consent - Action)
+- 14. Appointment to the Citizens Advisory Committee (Action) - 15.
+Approve Appointment of Citizen Advisory Committee (CAC) Liaison and Alternate(s) (Action) - 16.
+Approval of the Minutes for the September 26, 2020 Meeting (Consent Action)